dogecoinfoundation/corefunds/docs/signing_notes_dogecoin_core_1_21_experimental.md

 This generates a very bare PSBT which isn't very useful until it's processed by a node with a wallet.

-The following consumes input #1 (the second) of transaction `169a73cf972fbc1ff9d480474e5de7db03d63c243f4b57d25cdd09ba56ff2738`, which was 10 Dogecoins, and sends 9.9 Doge back to `9xEP9voiNLw7Y7DS87M8QRqKM43r6r5KM5`.
-The remaining 0.1 Doge is burnt as a (high) transaction fee.
+The following uses the [createpsbt](https://bitcoincore.org/en/doc/0.17.0/rpc/rawtransactions/createpsbt/) command to generate a new transaction which consumes input #1 (the second) of transaction `169a73cf972fbc1ff9d480474e5de7db03d63c243f4b57d25cdd09ba56ff2738`, which was 10 Dogecoins, and sends 9.9 Dogecoins back to `9xEP9voiNLw7Y7DS87M8QRqKM43r6r5KM5`.
+The remaining 0.1 Dogecoins are burnt as a (somewhat high) transaction fee.

 ```shell
 dogecoin-cli createpsbt "[{\"txid\":\"169a73cf972fbc1ff9d480474e5de7db03d63c243f4b57d25cdd09ba56ff2738\",\"vout\":1}]" "[{\"9xEP9voiNLw7Y7DS87M8QRqKM43r6r5KM5\":9.9}]"